FunnyBot9980/CMPUT404-assignment-webserver/README.md

 *jterrace's code snippet on how to protect against directory traversal attacks in python using python's os module found on stackoverflow.com (https://stackoverflow.com/questions/6803505/does-my-code-prevent-directory-traversal):
     *answer by jterrace in 2011, edited by Jossef Harush Kadouri in 2016

+*Corey Goldberg's answer and code snippet about how to parse http headers in pything found on stackoverflow.com (https://stackoverflow.com/questions/39090366/how-to-parse-raw-http-request-in-python-3):
+   *Answer posted 2016